GaldinoMat/GaldinoMat/README.md

 My hobbies include drawing and 3D Modeling.
 I know it is a bit unusual, but I consider myself a jack-of-all-trades.

-If you want, let's connect and chat a little bit, I'm sure we will have of cool stuff to share!
+If you want, let's connect and chat a little bit, I'm sure we will have lots of cool stuff to share!

 See you around and let's code! 💪💻✌️